ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-RBASHScripting.md

 > ## Coding Challenge - Iterative Statements Part 1
 >
-> Write R and BASH code for the following FOR loop output:
+> Write BASH code for the following FOR loop output:
 >
 > **Pseudocode**
 > 1. For each value in the sequence 1, 2, 3, 4, 5